jpoehls/zduck.com/_posts/2013/2013-02-20-using-unix-terminal-keyboard-shortcuts-in-the-windows-command-prompt.md

 ---
-title: Using Unix terminal keyboard shortcuts in the Windows command prompt
+title: Using Unix terminal shortcuts in the Windows command prompt
 layout: post
 categories: powershell autohotkey windows
 description: "Unix terminals have a few basic keyboard shortcuts that the Windows command prompt doesn't support.
 I'll show you how to fix that with AutoHotkey."